Full Tag Reference

 <body style="margin: 0; padding: 0;">

-<mm-presets name="spacing" label="Section Spacing" default="standard"> <mm-choice name="none" style="padding: 0;" /> <mm-choice name="compact" style="padding: 20px;" /> <mm-choice name="standard" style="padding: 40px 20px;" /> <mm-choice name="spacious" style="padding: 60px 20px;" /> </mm-presets>
+<mm-preset name="spacing" label="Section Spacing" default="standard"> <mm-choice name="none" style="padding: 0;" /> <mm-choice name="compact" style="padding: 20px;" /> <mm-choice name="standard" style="padding: 40px 20px;" /> <mm-choice name="spacious" style="padding: 60px 20px;" /> </mm-preset>

-<mm-presets name="bg-color" label="Background Color" default="white"> <mm-choice name="white" style="background-color: #ffffff;" /> <mm-choice name="light" style="background-color: #f5f5f5;" /> <mm-choice name="brand" style="background-color: #1F7F4C; color: #ffffff;" /> </mm-presets>
+<mm-preset name="bg-color" label="Background Color" default="white"> <mm-choice name="white" style="background-color: #ffffff;" /> <mm-choice name="light" style="background-color: #f5f5f5;" /> <mm-choice name="brand" style="background-color: #1F7F4C; color: #ffffff;" /> </mm-preset>

 <!-- Rest of header content --></body>Global preset sets are available to all modules in the template.
-At render time, Modular Mail combines the header, all modules, and footer into a single document, then extracts all <mm-presets> definitions.
-This means any preset set defined in the header can be referenced by any module using the mm-presets attribute.
+At render time, Modular Mail combines the header, all modules, and footer into a single document, then extracts all <mm-preset> definitions.
+This means any preset set defined in the header can be referenced by any module using the mm-preset attribute.

 Module-specific preset sets

-<mm-presets name="hero-layout" label="Hero Layout" default="centered"> <mm-choice name="centered" style="text-align: center;" /> <mm-choice name="left" style="text-align: left;" /></mm-presets>
+<mm-preset name="hero-layout" label="Hero Layout" default="centered"> <mm-choice name="centered" style="text-align: center;" /> <mm-choice name="left" style="text-align: left;" /></mm-preset>

-<table role="presentation" width="100%"> <tr> <td mm-presets="spacing,hero-layout" style="padding: 40px 20px; text-align: center;"> <h1 mm-editable mm-label="Headline">Welcome</h1> </td> </tr></table>Name collisions and precedence
+<table role="presentation" width="100%"> <tr> <td mm-preset="spacing,hero-layout" style="padding: 40px 20px; text-align: center;"> <h1 mm-editable mm-label="Headline">Welcome</h1> </td> </tr></table>Name collisions and precedence

 Section titled “Name collisions and precedence”If a module defines a preset set with the same name as a global one, the module-specific definition takes precedence.
 This happens because the header HTML appears first in the combined document, and later definitions override earlier ones.